cyanling2/EV-Routing/README.md

 4. You should now be able to see your device in “available devices”.
 Click “run” to deploy the app on your physical device
 ![alt text](https://github.com/cyanling2/EV-Routing/blob/main/images/image5.png)
 ## Limitations and Future Developments
 Currently, for the EV station database, we use [NREL](https://developer.nrel.gov/).
-This database does not come with advanced searching and filtering features and thus we implemented a neighbor searching algorithm using KD-Tree.
+Based on the data providedm, we implemented a neighbor searching algorithm using KD-Tree.
 We pulled all the charging station data from the cloud and did some preprocessing work locally.
 We built a KD-Tree using the longtitudes and latitudes of those charging stations and used the tree to search for a near neighbor.
 This comes with a terrible stroage issue which is yet to be solved.
 The huge data of charging stations quickly filled up the on-device memory storage and thus we can't propcess data for the entire United States.
 The current commit covers California only.
 Also, filtering by charger connecter type is not implemented yet.
 Many EVs on market use different types of connectors (e.x.
 ChAdeMO for Nissan, J1772/NEMA for tesla or others) and we hope users can find their compatible charging stations easily.

+## Searching Algorithms
+algorithm 1: KD-Tree search.

 ## Sources
 * https://blog.evbox.com/far-electric-car-range